jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 __Chapter 10 Objectives__

   * Learn the features of dnf, yum, and apt to install packages and dependecies in Linux
-  * Understand the nature of gcc and GNU tools make
+  * Understand the nature of GNU tools gcc and make
-  * Undderstand how to use the Python lanuguage interpreter in order to run python based install scripts
+  * Understand how to use the Python lanuguage interpreter in order to run python based install scripts
   * Understand how to use tar, gzip, and bzip2 for extracting packages containing source code
   * Compiling code from source
-  * Using Python setup.py install tools

 __Outcomes__